MACA: THE BUILDING

 MACA Logo, 1979

 Designed by Don Balke of Nebo, McDowell County, NC Internationally known wildlife artist and McDowell County resident Don Balke created MACA’s logo shortly after moving to the area in 1979.
 The logo design depicts a dancer whose form flows like the gentleness of the Appalachian Mountains.
 The figure is painted in the restful colors of the mountains and the sky in shades of blue, purple, and magenta.
 This figure wraps itself around a magenta sun, Balke’s favorite color to incorporate into his paintings.
 This beautiful logo has become a recognized symbol of the arts in McDowell County, and the colors for “Handcrafted” were drawn from the original image of the Balke logo and incorporated into the quilt block.
-Source: McDowell Quilt Trail 2008 |
+Source: McDowell Quilt Trail 2008 Our 50th Anniversary Logo | 2025

 Our Quilt Block "Handcrafted" Block Number 8